 FROM TEXTBOOK TO TANGIBLE

-When a F5 tornado destroyed the town of Greensburg, Kansas, Ottawa University students were on-hand to assist with recovery and rebuilding efforts.
-Students have traveled to Israel, Kenya, Australia, and the Amazon for cross-disciplinary trips.
-They have performed in Carnegie Hall, participated in national forensics tournaments and traveled to the Sundance Film Festival to work as movie critics.
+When an F5 tornado destroyed the town of Greensburg, KS, Ottawa University students were on hand to assist with recovery and rebuilding efforts.
+Students have also traveled to Israel, Kenya, Australia, and the Amazon for cross-disciplinary trips.
+They have performed in Carnegie Hall, participated in national forensics tournaments, and traveled to the Sundance Film Festival to work as movie critics.

 Every student at Ottawa University completes a Senior Core capstone course that requires team-based research on social issues.
 Together, they develop possible solutions to address their topics and take action to raise awareness.
 At Ottawa University, students are provided every opportunity to make an impact on the world.